 CRE Finance Council is a trade association that is...

-• Dedicated exclusively to the nearly $6 trillion commercial real estate finance industry
+• Dedicated exclusively to the over $6 trillion commercial real estate finance industry

 • Committed to promoting strong & liquid debt markets across platforms